-SCM 897C*: Strategic Manufacturing and Service Operations, Fall Semester (4 credits)
+SCM 897C*: Strategic Manufacturing and Service Operations (4 credits)

 The purpose of this course is to introduce students to the strategic position of manufacturing and service operations and to help students gain an understanding of best operations principles and practices.
 Students examine how the mission and purpose of a company guide the operations strategy to ensure manufacturing and service delivery contribute to the success of the firm.

 Alternative production systems are evaluated in terms of their fit with the firm’s choice of product variety and volume.
 Students will learn about monitoring and control systems to ensure that strategic operational objectives are actually achieved, rather than lost due to failing focus.
 The course also covers process improvement methods, specifically the methodologies of Six Sigma and Lean Production, and project management that provides the framework to bring the desired improvements to fruition.
 The course conclude by examining several tools in support of process execution, including ERP systems, outsourcing, capacity planning, location planning, and production scheduling.

 *this is a temporary course number

 SCM 594: Professional Paper (1 credit in each of the Fall, Spring, Summer semesters)